Invest in the company or retirement? More owners opt to save

 NEW YORK – In John Holloway’s early years as an entrepreneur, saving for his own future wasn’t a priority.

-"I invested a lot of money into one of my first businesses and came out break even at best.
-I am kicking myself for not setting some of that money aside for retirement," says Holloway, co-owner of NoExam.com, a life insurance brokerage based in Roswell, Georgia.
+“I invested a lot of money into one of my first businesses and came out break-even at best.
+I am kicking myself for not setting some of that money aside for retirement,” says Holloway, co-owner of NoExam.com, a life insurance brokerage based in Roswell, Ga.

 These days, when his company’s cash flow and profits are strong enough, he takes money out of the business and invests in a retirement account.